-An M1750 Ada program may use any mixture of programming languages supported by the compiler, assembler or the linker.
+An ERC32 Ada program may use any mixture of programming languages supported by the compiler, assembler or the linker.
 One procedure must become the main program, but this need not be written in Ada 95.

 If the main program is written in Ada then it must be a parameter-less library procedure.
-If the main program is written in C then the arguments to function main shall be null.
+If the main program is written in C then the standard arguments of function main will be null.